logo

 University of South Dakota

 The University of South Dakota (USD) offers several online and on-campus counseling programs.
-At the undergraduate level, a 120-credit Bachelor of Science (BS) in Addiction Studies is offered fully online or at the Vermillion campus and teaches students about social, psychological, and medical theories of addiction; prevention strategies; and addiction counseling techniques.
-A 27-credit undergraduate Certificate in Addiction Studies is also available online to students who already have a bachelor’s degree.
-The coursework in these programs can be applied towards the educational and supervised experience requirements for the Certified Addiction Counselor (CAC) credential in South Dakota.
-The Master of Arts (MA) in Addiction Studies requires 33 or 45 credits depending on the student’s academic background and experience and can be completed with an optional six-credit specialization in Co-Occurring Disorders.
-The entire program can be completed online or in combination with on-campus courses in Vermillion.
-A 15-credit Graduate Certificate in Addiction Studies is available online to students who already have a graduate degree.
-Coursework from the MA and Graduate Certificate programs can be applied towards state educational requirements to become a Licensed Addiction Counselor (LAC).
-The Vermillion campus also offers a Master of Arts (MA) in Counseling with CACREP-accredited tracks in Clinical Mental Health Counseling and School Counseling.
-The degree requires 60 or 64 credits depending on whether the student chooses to complete a thesis.
+The Master of Arts (MA) in Addiction Counseling and Prevention requires 33 or 45 credits, depending on the student’s academic background and experience.
+Students can also choose to complete an additional six credits for a Co-Occuring Disorders specialization along with the 45-credit standard track.
+All three varieties of the MA in Addiction Counseling and Prevention are offered completely online, and each meets the educational requirements to become a Licensed Addiction Counselor (LAC).
+A 15-credit Graduate Certificate in Addiction Studies is available online to students who already have a graduate degree, and emphasizes evidence-based addiction education.
+Graduates will have 15 of the 27 required credits required to qualify as LACs in South Dakota.
+The Vermillion campus also offers a Master of Arts (MA) in Counseling with CACREP-accredited tracks in Clinical Mental Health Counseling and School Counseling K-12.
+Both tracks require 60 or 64 credits, depending on whether the student chooses to complete a thesis.
 The MA in Clinical Mental Health Counseling meets state educational requirements for the Licensed Professional Counselor-Mental Health (LPC-MH) credential, while the MA in School Counseling enables graduates to become school counselors in South Dakota.
 For individuals who already have a counseling graduate degree, an Educational Specialist (EdS) and a CACREP-accredited Doctor of Philosophy (PhD) in Counselor Education are available.
-An online Certificate in Clinical Mental Health Counseling is offered that enables students with a counseling degree of fewer than 60 credits to meet state educational requirements to become an LPC-MH.
+A 12-credit online Certificate in Clinical Mental Health Counseling is offered that enables students with a counseling degree of at least 48 credits but less than 60 credits to meet South Dakota state educational requirements to become LPCs-MH.

 References: